storj/docs/app/dcs/third-party-tools/file-transfer-performance/page.md

 ## Tools

-The two main tools available to transfer files between a local system and Storj DCS are [](docId:TbMdOGCAXNWyPpQmH6EOq) and [](docId:LdrqSoECrAyE_LQMvj3aF)
+The two main tools available to transfer files between a local system and Storj are [](docId:TbMdOGCAXNWyPpQmH6EOq) and [](docId:LdrqSoECrAyE_LQMvj3aF)

 Uplink is Storj's command line tool for transferring directly with the Storj network.
 As a native CLI tool, Uplink is able to bypass the Storj network's edge service layer and connect directly to nodes on the network.
 This allows for more efficient transfers and higher throughput.